Clinical and Translational Science Track

 - Laboratory-based translational science

-A great strength of Mayo's CTS track is its focus on providing mentored research experiences for each student.
-The pre-eminent physicians, scientists and educators who comprise the faculty at Mayo Clinic are available as mentors or co-mentors for students in the track.
+A great strength of the Mayo Clinic CTS track is its focus on providing mentored research experiences for each student.
+The pre-eminent physicians, scientists, and educators who comprise the faculty at Mayo Clinic are available as mentors or co-mentors for students in the track.

-Forty-two credits made up of core, track and advanced courses area required for graduation.
-Depending on your area of concentration (laboratory-, patient- or population-based translational science), you’ll select additional advanced courses from either track courses or graduate school core courses in the basic science disciplines.
+All doctoral students in the CTS track have a common core curriculum.
+Depending on your area of concentration (laboratory-, patient- or population-based translational science), you’ll select your advanced courses from either track courses or graduate school courses in the basic science disciplines.

 - Introduction to research projects and methodologies used in the laboratories of clinical/translational investigators